 - Be participating as an athlete, coach, or match official in:

-- an official state championships endorsed by the relevant Sport Australia recognised national sporting organisation (NSO) or a School Sport Australia member body; or
+- an official state championships endorsed by the relevant Sport Australia recognised national sporting organisation (NSO), National Sporting Organisations for people with Disability (NSOD) or a School Sport Australia member body; or

 - an official national championships endorsed by the relevant Sport Australia recognised NSO or School Sport Australia; or